ponmar/pointtopoint/README.md

 * JSON via System.Text.Json nuget package (see MsJsonPayloadSerializer)
 * XML (see XmlPayloadSerializer)
 * YAML via YamlDotNet nuget package (see YamlPayloadSerializer)
-* Custom - Create your own!
+* Custom - Create your own (see IPayloadSerializer)!

 ## Message Routing

 Received messages can be passed to application specific code in the following ways:

 * C# event (see EventMessageRouter)
-* Community.Toolkit.Mvvm event (see CommunityToolkitEventMessageRouter)
+* Community.Toolkit.Mvvm event (see CommunityToolkitMvvmEventMessageRouter)
 * Reflection based callback on "void HandleMessage(MyMessagePayload payload, ...)" methods (see ReflectionMessageRouter)
 * Custom via lambda expression or action (see CustomMessageRouter)